 Nissan Altima interior.
 Click for larger view

 2008 Nissan Altima hybrid

-Fuel Economy: The 2007 Altima with a 4-cylinder engine and a CVT transmission is rated at 23/31 mpg (10.2/7.6 L/100 km) city/highway, which is better than most of the family sedans.
-The 4-cylinder auto Toyota Camry gets 21/30 mpg; Honda Accord with 4-cylinder auto is rated at 21/31 mpg.
+Fuel Economy: The 2007 Altima with a 4-cylinder engine and a CVT transmission is rated at 23/31 mpg (10.2/7.6 L/100 km) city/highway, which is better than most family sedans.
+For example, the 4-cylinder, automatic Toyota Camry gets 21/30 mpg; the 4-cylinder auto Honda Accord is rated at 21/31 mpg.

-On one 20-gallon (75.6 liters) fuel tank, the 4-cylinder Altima with a CVT can drive an estimated 522 miles (840 km) with 20% city, 80% highway use.
+On one 20-gallon (75.6 liters) fuel tank, the 4-cylinder Altima with a CVT gets an estimated 522 miles (840 km) with mostly highway driving.
 The V6 Altima is rated at 20/26 mpg (11.8/9.0 L/100 km) on premium gasoline.

 Lineup: The 2007-2012 Nissan Altima sedan was offered in base 2.5, 2.5 S, 2.5 SL trims with a 4-cylinder engine and 3.5 SE, 3.5 SL (3.5 SR from 2010) with a V6, as well as Hybrid.
-In this generation Altima, Nissan used a hybrid technology borrowed from Toyota.
+In this generation Altima, Nissan used the hybrid technology borrowed from Toyota.
 The 2010 Nissan Altima hybrid is rated at 35/33 mpg (6.7/7.1 L/100 km) city/highway.

 Mechanical: The Altima has disc brakes on all four wheels.
 Antilock brakes were optional on 2007 4-cylinder models, standard on V6.
 Electronic stability control was optional in early models, standard on all trims from 2010.